 D'Ortega smiled.
-A law suit would certainly be decided in his favor, and the time wasted in pursuing it would be to his advantage.

-"You astound me," said D'Ortega.
+A law suit would certainly be decided in his favor and the time wasted in pursuing it would be to his advantage.
+"You astound me," he said.

 Jacob refused to back down.
-"Perhaps another lender would be more to your liking," he said and ejoyed seeing the nostril flare that meant he had struck home.
-D'Ortega was notorious for unpaid debts and had to search far outside Maryland for a broker, since local ones refused what they knew would be certain default.
-The air between them tightened.
+"Perhaps another lender would be more to your liking," he said and enjoyed seeing the nostril flare that meant he had struck home.
+D'Ortega was notorious for unpaid debts and had to search far outside Maryland for a broker since he had exhausted his friends and local lenders refused what they knew would be certain default.
+The air tightened.
 "You don't seem to comprehend my offer.
 I am not forfeiting my debt.
 I am honoring it.
 The value of a seasoned slave is beyond adequate."
 "Not if I can't use her."
 "Use her?
 Sell her!"

-"My trade is goods and gold," said Jacob Vaark, landowner.
-And he could not resist adding "But it may be hard for a papist to understand moral restraint."

-D'Ortega's hand moved to his hip.
-Jacob's eyes followed the movement as the ringed fingers curled around a scabbard.
-Would he, wondered ?
-Would this curdled, arrogant fop really assault his creditor, murder him and claiming self defense, prerogative, rid himself of both debt and social insult even though it would mean a complete financial disaster considering his coffers were as empty as his scabbard?
+"My trade is goods and gold." said Jacob Vaark, landowner.
+And he could not resist adding "But I understand how hard it is for a papist to accommodate understand certain kinds of restraint." apparently Too subtle, wondered Jacob?
+Not at all for D'Ortega's hand moved to his hip.
+Jacob eyes followed the movement as the ringed fingers curled around a scabbard.
+Would he?
+Would this curdled, arrogant fop really assault his creditor, murder him and, claiming self defense, prerogative, rid himself of both debt and social insult even though it would mean complete financial disaster considering his coffers were as empty as his scabbard?
 The soft fingers fumbled for the absent haft.
-Jacob raised his eyes to D'Ortega's, noticing the cowardice of unarmed aristocracy in the company of a commoner.
+Jacob raised his eyes to D'Ortega's, noticing the cowardice of unarmed are istocracy confronted with a commoner.
 Out here in wilderness dependent on paid guards nowhere in sight this Sunday.
+He felt like laughing.
 Where else but in this disorganized world would such an encounter be possible?
 Where else could class tremble before courage?
-Jacob turned away, letting his exposed back convey his scorn.
+Jacob turned away, letting his exposed, unarmed back convey his scorn.
 It was a curious moment.
 Along with his contempt, he felt a wave of exhilaration.
 Potent.
 Steady.
-An inside shift from careful negotiator to a raw boyhood he had not felt in twenty-five years .
+An inside shift from careful negotiator to the raw boy that ran the lanes of home.
 He did not even try to mute his chuckling as he passed the cook house and glanced again at the woman standing in its door.

 Just then the little girl stepped from behind the mother.
 On her feet were a pair of way too big woman's shoes.
-Perhaps it was that feeling of license, a newly recovered recklessness and the sight of those little legs, rising like two bramble sticks from the bashed and broken shoes that made him laugh.
-A loud, chest-heaving laugh that confirmed his victory.
-His laughter had not subsided when the woman cradling a small boy on her hip, came forward.
-Her voice was barely above a whisper but there was no mistaking its urgency.
+Perhaps it was that feeling of license, a newly recovered recklessness along with the sight of those little legs, rising like two bramble sticks from the bashed and broken at the comedy, the hipeless vulgarity shoes that made him laugh.
+A loud, chest-heaving laugh that confirmed fither.